Some people assume that moving a business isn’t that different to moving house.

 If you want to move far away, you’ll need to come up with a relocation plan for your employees.

-And it’s inevitable that you’ll need to hire people at your new premises.
+And you’ll inevitably need to hire people at your new premises.

-Who will take care of the legal side of your move?
+Who is going to take care of the legal side of things when relocating?

 Conclusion